 Phyllodesmium macphersonae (Burn, 1962)

-Probably common throughout the Solitary Islands Marine Park.
+Possibly common throughout the Solitary Islands Marine Park.
 Distributed through the tropical Indo-West Pacific region.
-In Australia recorded from southern waters including Tasmania.
+In Australia recorded from all states including Victoria and Tasmania.

 Usually found on rocky reef in relatively shallow waters where it feeds on undetermined species of octocorals.

 Specimen pictured discovered in shallow rock pool.
 This species retains symbiotic zooxanthellae in its body which provides a food source for the animal.
 "The brown patches which form such a prominent element of its colour pattern are in fact 'gardens' of zooxanthellae, arranged in special branches of the digestive system, so that they are able to get sufficient sunlight for photosynthesis.
-It grows to about 15mm in length", Bill Rudman, The Sea Slug Forum, April 29, 2001.
+Grows to 15 mm.